Ratburger: Plot

 Taking Armitage with them, Zoe and her father escape in Burt's van.
 Her father subsequently converts the vehicle into an ice cream van and launches his own company, Armitage's Ices, so that he can pursue his dream of making and selling ice cream with new flavours that he has invented.
 These prove popular with the local schoolchildren and the business is a success.
 Meanwhile, Zoe has discovered that Tina is being bullied by her father.
 Tina apologises to Zoe for bullying her in return, and the two become friends.
 The next day, Zoe's suspension is lifted and she and Armitage perform at the school talent show with Tina.

-Adaptation
+Television film adaptation

 On 22 February 2017, David Walliams confirmed on Twitter that Ratburger was being adapted for British broadcaster Sky UK.

 It was broadcast on Sky One at 18:00 on 24 December 2017.